OdinsPlasmaRifle/jquery.gavel/README.md

 min | The min characters permitted is {min} | data-gavel-rules="min[10]" max | The max characters permitted is {max} | data-gavel-rules="max[15]"

-You can overide the above functions.
+You can overide the above rules.
 To do this, alter the instantiation of Gavel:

 ```javascript
 $("#example").gavel({